Hi! I am a nerdy bookworm with a passion for science and adventure. I have struggled with rosacea for many years.

 Another Day With Rosacea

-The redness, bumps, and the peeling.
-As a rosacea sufferer, I have had to learn to deal with it like the other 14 million Americans out there.
+As a rosacea sufferer, I have had to learn to deal with the redness, bumps and peeling like the other 14 million Americans out there.
 Always wondering when the next flare would come, trying to hide it with makeup, and hiding in my room on a bad day.
 Through rigorous trial and error, I have stumbled onto an amazing rosacea gel called Prosacea.
-I have seen an 80% reduction of my rosacea appearance after using it for just two weeks.
+I have seen an 80% reduction in my rosacea appearance after using it for just two weeks.
 I have been absolutely ecstatic about it.

 Prosacea is a homeopathic topical gel used to treat rosacea and acne.
 It is advertised as bringing multi-symptom relief from redness, bumps, and dryness.
 Per the CVS product information: